Bronya-Rand/HoYoWiki-Scraper-TS/README.md

 HoyoLAB Wiki Scraper is a server plugin for SillyTavern that scrapes the HoyoLAB wiki and exports it as JSON documents.

+> [!NOTE]
+> Currently, the only parser that works is the Honkai: Star Rail HoYoLAB parser.
+Genshin support coming soon.

 ## How to install

 1. Before you begin, make sure you set a config `enableServerPlugins` to `true` in the config.yaml file of SillyTavern.